-The sole shareholder of the Company (100%) is Munich Health Holding AG, a company incorporated and operated according to the law of the Federal Republic of Germany and whose headquarters are located at the following address: Königinstraße 107, 80802 Munich, Germany.
+The sole shareholder of the Company (100%) is ERV, a company incorporated and operated according to the law of the Federal Republic of Germany and whose headquarter is located at the following address: Thomas-Dehler-Str.
+2, 81737 Munich, Germany.

-The Company is included in the consolidated financial statements of Munich Re, Königinstraße 107, 80802 Munich, Germany, the parent company of Munich Health Holding AG.
+The Company is included in the consolidated financial statements of ERGO Group, whose headquarter is located at the following address: ERGO-Platz 1, 40198 Düsseldorf, Germany, which is finally included in the consolidated financial statements of Munich Re, whose headquarter is located at the following address: Königinstrasse 107, 80802 Munich, Germany.
 The consolidated financial statements are available upon request at Company headquarters.